languageconvo/mkt/readme.md

+# New Instructions

+Write your code, then `npm run build`, and copy/paste the code into webflow.

+# Old Instructions:

 # Overview

 This is the javascript for our marketing site; when built in production, an npm package is published, which is then hosted on jsDelivr.
 Our webflow project can then include the script from jsDeliver.